Beta-OSS/pecan-workshop-challenge-checker/README.md

 * Seperate styling and JS from the html files.
 * Style the app more.
 * Create a landing page and navbar.
+* Add a page for workshops where challenges can be stored for specific workshops.
+Workshops store challenges that can be toggled on or off for fast access and expandability.